shimspedy/sengov/content/states/new-york/dana-levenberg/_index.md

 seo_title: "contact Representative Dana Levenberg"
 subheader:
      greeting: Contact Representative Dana Levenberg
-     description: Dana Levenberg is an American politician who is a member of the New York State Assembly from the 95th district since 2023.
-She was first elected in 2022 and previously served as the Town Supervisor of Ossining.
+     description: Dana Levenberg is an American politician who is a member of the New York State Assembly from the 95th district.
+She assumed office on January 1, 2023.
+Her current term ends on January 1, 2025.
 description: Contact Representative Dana Levenberg of New York.
 Contact information for Dana Levenberg includes email address, phone number, and mailing address.
 image: dana-levenberg.jpeg
 video: